Kayakers paddle in Death Valley after rains replenish lake in one of Earth's driest spots

 For now, friends Trudell Artiglere and Sheri Dee Hopper of Las Vegas will enjoy paddling through the lake.
 At the end of the day on Thursday, Artiglere said, their salt-encrusted kayaks looked like “glazed donuts.”

 Dazio reported from Los Angeles.
-Associated Press writer Julie Watson in San Diego contributed to this report.
+Associated Press writer Julie Watson in San Diego contributed.

-This story has been updated to correct the spelling of first name of park ranger to Nichole.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been updated to correct the spelling of first name of the park ranger to Nichole.